dCache/dcache/docs/TheBook/src/main/markdown/dcache-minimal-installation.md

  - Per-process Log file
  - All components run the same version (you can run different versions if needed)

+we will add two new pool domains:

  > dcache pool create /srv/dcache/pool-1 pool1 poolsDomain1
+ >
  > dcache pool create /srv/dcache/pool-2 pool2 poolsDomain2

 Please note, that we are still on the same node